tgreensill/VeeValidate.AspNetCore/README.md

 > NOTE: VeeValidate does not have a rule for phone numbers so there is no client validation implemented for this yet.

 ### Fluent Validation
-To use VeeValidate in place of JQuery validation, use the UseVeeValidate() extension on the FluentValidationMvcConfiguration class in the ConfigureServices method of your startup.cs file.
+To use VeeValidate in place of JQuery validation, use the UseVeeValidate() extension on the FluentValidationMvcConfiguration class in the ConfigureServices method of your startup.cs file.\
+Example:
 ```csharp
 public void ConfigureServices(IServiceCollection services)
 {